jquery/learn.jquery.com/page/ajax/working-with-jsonp.md

 ```
 // Using YQL and JSONP
 $.ajax({
+	// If not specified, GET method is the default
+	method: "GET",

 	url: "http://query.yahooapis.com/v1/public/yql",

 	// The name of the callback parameter, as specified by the YQL service